therook111/lifetime-value/README.md

 ### Dataset
 - We have selected the [Kaggle Acquire Valued Shoppers Challenge Dataset](https://www.kaggle.com/c/acquire-valued-shoppers-challenge/data) as our dataset.
 The dataset has 350 million rows of anonymous transactions from 300k shoppers.
 - The preprocessing of the dataset is as follows:
-  + Preprocess the dataset using various techniques (To be specified later.)
+  + We only take entries with positive purchase amounts as negative indicates product returns.
+  + We transformed the dataset to be from transactions-centric to customer-centric, since we're modelling the customer's LTV.
+  + Included a column for calibration value - The total value of the customer's first day purchases
+  + Included a column for holdout value - The total value of the customer's 1 year period after the first day.
+The paper mentioned that performance deterioriates after the one-year mark, so we decided 1-year as our cutoff.
-  + Only include specific companies in the top 20 companies with the most amount of transactions into the model.
+  + We then perform these steps on specific companies in the top 20 companies with the largest amount of transactions and we're only going to model the LTV for these companies.

 ### How to use?